danielxji6/project-01/README.md

 ## What is ex.talk?

-This is a website for people missing their ex and but don't want to bother them unless they feel the same.
+This is a website for people missing their exes but don't want to bother them unless they feel the same.
 If your ex also send you a message you will get a text message.
-Hope you find ture love.
+Through this website, you will be able to reconnect with your exes and fall back in love with them again.

 ## Use and Instruction

-* Sign up if you are first time here, and use you phone number so you can get the notification from the app.
+* Sign up if you are first time user, and use you phone number so you can get the notification from the web application.
-* Send a message to yuor ex and leave his/her phone number.
+* Send a message to your ex and leave his/her phone number.
+* If the recipient had also signed up for this app and that he/she had also sent a message to you
-* Wait until he/she reply so your ex will see your message and you will get the text message on your phone.
+* He/she will see your message and you will also get a text message on your phone via text.
+* In order to continue to communicate, both sender and recipient must send the second message to each other as well
-* You can see other's stories on meet page and you cna post your own and leave comment on other stories.
+* You can see others' stories on meet page and you can post your own and leave comment on other stories.
-* Edit your profile to change your number but i your ex only know your old number please don't change it.
+* Edit your profile to change your number; but if your ex only know your old number, please don't change it.

 ## Technologies

-ex.talk is a full stack web application using Node.js, Mongoose, Express, handlebars, passport,  html, css, JQuery, .
+ex.talk is a full stack web application using Node.js, Mongoose, Express, handlebars, passport,  html, css, JQuery.

 ## Goals Done